MicrosoftDocs/azure-stack-docs/azure-stack/user/ci-cd-github-action-login-cli.md

     ![Runner is listening](.\media\ci-cd-github-action-login-cli\github-action-runner-listen.png)

 9. When you are done, verify that the service is running and listening to your service.
-Double check by running.`/run.cmd` from the runner's directory.
+Double check by running `/run.cmd` from the runner's directory.

 ### Optional: Install Azure Stack Hub Tools on your self-hosted runner

-The instructions in this article do not require access to the Azure Stack Hub Tools, but as you develop your own workflow you may need to use the tools.
+The instructions in this article do not require access to the [Azure Stack Hub Tools](https://docs.microsoft.com/azure-stack/operator/azure-stack-powershell-download?&tabs=az), but as you develop your own workflow you may need to use the tools.
 The following instructions can help you install the tools on your Windows self-hosted runner.
 For more information about Azure Stack Hub Tools, see [Download Azure Stack Hub Tools from GitHub](https://docs.microsoft.com/azure-stack/operator/azure-stack-powershell-download?&tabs=az).
 These instructions assume you have installed the package manager Chocolatey.

 1. Install Git.
     ```powershell